Our vision

 PANTHER was designed to address these hurdles and to prompt response to emerging pandemics.
 PANTHER aims to enable African countries to be self-sufficient in research and development of medical products, drugs, or strategies that, in turn, allow them to craft and improve their response systems.

 In the COVID-19 crisis, LMICs’ needs were not sufficiently integrated into global priority setting and response.
 PANTHER’s ambition is to revert this imbalance.
-This is why the platform will strongly align with WHO R&D blueprint, AFRO, EMRO and Africa CDC priorities.
+This is why the platform strongly aligns with the WHO’s R&D blueprint, AFRO, EMRO, and Africa CDC priorities.

-PANTHER will propose a new approach based on a collaborative research model to rapidly develop more concrete, inclusive, and sustainable operational preparedness and response plans in Africa.
+PANTHER proposes a new approach based on a collaborative research model to rapidly develop more concrete, inclusive, and sustainable operational preparedness and response plans in Africa.

-PANTHER is built on existing partnerships between key African and European research institutions engaged in ANTICOV or other research projects and will strive to collaborate with other existing networks and partners on the African continent.
+PANTHER is built on existing partnerships between key African and European research institutions engaged in ANTICOV or other research projects and strives to collaborate with other existing networks and partners on the African continent.

-Disease and outbreaks will often start in outpatients; therefore, PANTHER will provide the human and technical infrastructure and the needed medical strategies to facilitate early access for those living in rural and peripheral areas.
-The platform will also ensure that a network of capabilities is in place to manage any medical complications.
+Disease and outbreaks often start in outpatients; therefore, PANTHER provides the human and technical infrastructure and the needed medical strategies to facilitate early access for those living in rural and peripheral areas.
+The platform also ensures that a network of capabilities is in place to manage any medical complications.

-Once preparedness activities have been conducted, the major challenge will be to maintain a level of human resources with the right skill sets to ensure that the infrastructure is fully operational.
-Maintaining and developing active skills require “on-the-job” experience and will be a crucial success factor in ensuring that clinical centres are fully functional when the crises burst.
-In addition to ongoing training and capacity strengthening as part of the preparedness work, PANTHER will implement an inter-crises model that will propose several approaches to address this challenge.
+Once preparedness activities have been conducted, the major challenge is to maintain a level of human resources with the right skill sets to ensure that the infrastructure is fully operational.
+Maintaining and developing active skills require “on-the-job” experience and is a crucial success factor in ensuring that clinical centres are fully functional when the crises burst.
+In addition to ongoing training and capacity strengthening as part of the preparedness work, PANTHER implements an inter-crises model that proposes several approaches to address this challenge.

-The platform will combine experienced African research centres (“hubs”) and healthcare sites with flexible mobile teams able to work in more remote settings.
+The platform combines experienced African research centres (“hubs”) and healthcare sites with flexible mobile teams able to work in more remote settings.

 HUBS: Core strategic and operational centres for preparedness and response

-PANTHER will work through strategic and operational centres for preparedness and response.
-These centres, called ‘hubs’, will sustain/develop a complete set of competencies and serve as reference platforms with several other qualified operational centres, starting with other active networks and building on their current strengths, complementing their capacities and capabilities where appropriate.
+PANTHER works through strategic and operational centres for preparedness and response.
+These centres, called ‘hubs’, sustain a complete set of competencies and serve as reference platforms with several other qualified operational centres, starting with other active networks and building on their current strengths, complementing their capacities and capabilities where appropriate.

-Hubs will be composed by a principal investigator, a medical team, pharmacists, nurses, logisticians, community engagement staff, technical laboratory capacities, data managers, finance and administration staff, site and digital structure, and political support.
+Hubs are composed of a principal investigator, a medical team, pharmacists, nurses, logisticians, community engagement staff, technical laboratory capacities, data managers, finance and administration staff, site and digital structure, and political support.

 Catalysing a collaborative network for clinical research

-Hubs will be either regional or disease-specific, experienced, connected with the local or regional stakeholders involved in surveillance, capacity building, policy making, regulatory reviews, training and response.
-The Hub leaders will be able to build new partnerships to conduct training, clinical research and capacity strengthening of partner sites and networks.
+Hubs are either regional or disease-specific, experienced, and connected with the local or regional stakeholders involved in surveillance, capacity building, policy-making, regulatory reviews, training and response.
+The Hub leaders are able to build new partnerships to conduct training, clinical research and capacity strengthening of partner sites and networks.

 MOBILE TEAMS: Ready-to-use equipped teams to be deployed in endemic areas

-Mobile teams will safely test and treat patients with contagious diseases in a protected mobile environment, including laboratory capacity and beds stand-alone units, such as the cubes developped by Alima.
-They will also be equipped with digital tools that will allow them to collect data, e.g., possibly access e-diagnosis hubs and rapidly communicate results.
+Mobile teams safely test and treat patients with contagious diseases in a protected mobile environment, including laboratory capacity and beds stand-alone units, such as the cubes developed by Alima.
+They are also equipped with digital tools that allow them to collect data, e.g., possibly access e-diagnosis hubs and rapidly communicate results.

 Platform architecture

-In a regional epidemic context, hubs will be located in experienced endemic epicentres (e.g., Nigeria for Lassa).
-Partners will be chosen by the Hub and selected amongst the countries/sites at risk.
+In a regional epidemic context, hubs are located in experienced endemic epicentres (e.g., Nigeria for Lassa).
+Partners are chosen by the Hub and selected amongst the countries/sites at risk.

 Mobile teams are additional response tools adapted to each epidemiological typology and critical to outpatients’ outreach and conducting short-notice clinical trials.

-In an endemic or pandemic context, hub selection will be pragmatic (building on the existing).
-Partners will be chosen by the Hub and selected amongst the countries/sites at risk.
+In an endemic or pandemic context, hub selection is pragmatic (building on the existing).
+Partners are chosen by the Hub and selected amongst the countries/sites at risk.